Cricket Hill Garden

 Bloom time: Early season rockii, blooms in our USDA zone 6a garden in the last week of May and first week of June.

 Zone hardiness: Proven in USDA zones 4-9.
-P. rockii cultivars are particularly drought resistant once established.
+P. rockii cultivars are particularly drought resistant once well established.
 We have had reports from gardeners in Texas that this variety has grown and bloomed well during the last two years of extreme drought and heat.

 Plant size: 1 year old grafted tree peonies have 1 woody stem, with offshoot buds, and a graft root.
 The plant may or may not have some of its own roots already developed.
 This one may bloom its first spring in the ground, or will wait until the second spring.